 Level 3 - These are investments where values are based on prices or valuation techniques that require inputs that are both unobservable and significant to the overall fair value measurement.
 These inputs reflect assumptions of management about assumptions market participants would use in pricing the investments.
-The Fund's investment in a real estate investment trust is considered to be a level 3 investment.
+The Fund's investments in real estate investment trusts are considered to be level 3 investments.